WAGE: Work, labour and greening the economy

 About the project

-A green shift requires societies across the world to transition to low-emission energy regimes.
-Emissions from petroleum and the petroleum industry represent the biggest source of greenhouse gas emissions in the global economy, and countries like Norway, Nigeria and Canada have based much of their economic growth on this product.
+A green shift requires societies across the world to transition from high-emitting, fossil-based energy regimes to low-carbon technologies.
+Emissions from petroleum and the petroleum industry represent the biggest source of greenhouse gas emissions in the global economy, and countries like Norway, Nigeria, USA and Canada have based much of their economic growth on oil and gas.
 The WAGE project seeks to examine how oil workers assess their own role in a green transformation.

-The project will shed light on oil workers’ identity formation in the climate debate through qualitative methods, including focus groups and interviews.
-In particular, we will focus on how oil worker unions train their members, develop their strategies, and engage with counterparts and alliance partners in industrial relations and in politics more generally.
-We will also explore media representations of oil workers.
-The project will be carried out in dialogue with stakeholders in the business, and aims to generate transnational knowledge exchange and organisational learning through video production.
-The project team will also contribute theoretically to an embryonic literature on the role that work plays in mediating nature-society relations.
+The project will shed light on oil workers' identity formation in the climate debate through qualitative methods, including focus groups, interviews, and document and media analysis.
+In particular, we will focus on how oil worker unions train their members and develop their skills, develop their strategies, and engage with counterparts and alliance partners in industrial relations and in politics more generally.
+We will also explore media representations of oil workers and the ‘jobs vs. environment dilemma’.